-8. Circuses
+6.6 Circuses

-- 8.1 The Licensing Authority has taken note of the guidance provided by Central Government regarding licensing provisions for circuses. - 8.2 Should a circus operator wish to sell alcohol, or provide late night refreshment, it would be necessary for the event organiser to apply for the relevant permissions in accordance with the Licensing Act 2003, and also to seek permission before making such an application from the land owner or managing agent. - 8.3 The Licensing Authority has a premises licence in place for the area known as Fairlands Valley, where historically, circuses have held performances.
-Any person wishing to hold a circus in this area will need to obtain permission from the premises licence holder (Stevenage Leisure Limited), and would be required to comply with the conditions of the licence for this area.
+- The Licensing Authority has taken note of the guidance provided by Central Government regarding licensing provisions for circuses. - Should a circus operator wish to sell alcohol, or provide late night refreshment, it would be necessary for the event organiser to apply for the relevant permissions in accordance with the Licensing Act 2003, and also to seek permission before making such an application from the landowner or managing agent, Sports & Leisure Management Ltd) - 6.6.3 The Licensing Authority has a premises licence in place for the area known as Fairlands Valley, where historically, circuses have held performances.
+Any person wishing to hold a circus in this area will need to obtain permission from the premises licence holder (ed Stevenage Borough Council) and would be required to comply with the conditions of the licence for this area.

-9. Cumulative Impact
+6.7 Cumulative Impact

-- 9.1 'Cumulative Impact' means the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
+6.7.1 Cumulative Impact' means the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
 An example of this impact would be the increase in crime and disorder or public nuisance in a town centre resulting from a large concentration of licensed premises in one area over and above the impact of the individual premises themselves.
-At the present time a saturation policy has not been adopted. - 9.2 The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter which the Council can properly consider in developing its Licensing Policy Statement. - 9.3 The Licensing Authority recognises that there is a difference between the commercial need and the cumulative impact of premises in an area.
+At the present time a saturation policy has not been adopted.

+- The Licensing Authority recognises that there is a difference between the commercial need and the cumulative impact of premises in an area.
 Commercial need is the commercial demand for other licensed premises and is a matter for planning consideration and market forces.
-It does not form part of this Licensing Policy Statement.

-- 9.4 The Licensing Authority will not operate a quota of any kind, nor will it ordinarily seek to impose general limitations on trading hours in particular areas. - 9.5 In considering issues of cumulative impact the Licensing Authority will be mindful that, in addition to the licensing functions, there are a number of other mechanisms, both within and outside the licensing regime, for addressing nuisance and disorder.
-These include, but are not limited to: - (i) planning controls; - (ii) positive measures to create a safe and clean town centre environment in partnership with local businesses, transport operators and other departments of the local authority; - (iii) the provision of CCTV surveillance in town centres, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols; - (iv) powers of local authorities to designate parts of the local authority area as places where alcohol may not be consumed publicly; - (v) police enforcement of the general law concerning disorder and antisocial behaviour, including the issuing of fixed penalty notices and new powers introduced by the Anti-social Behaviour, Crime and Policing Act 2014; - (vi) the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk; (vii) the confiscation of alcohol from children; - (vii) the confiscation of alcohol from children; - (ix) police and local authority powers to close down instantly for up to twenty-four hours any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; and - (x) the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question. - 9.6 The Council will also address the issue of crime and disorder through the SoSafe Community Safety Partnership in line with strategic objectives for crime and disorder reduction within the district.
-The success of these measures in reducing nuisance and disorder will be subject to ongoing review. - 9.7 Any decision to carry out a cumulative impact assessment would require a public consultation.
-The Licensing Authority has no plans to carry out such an assessment at the time of writing this policy.
+It does not form part of this Licensing Policy Statement. - 6.7.3 The Licensing Authority will not operate a quota of any kind, nor will it ordinarily seek to impose general limitations on trading hours in particular areas. - 6.7.4 In considering issues of cumulative impact the Licensing Authority will be mindful that, in addition to the licensing functions, there are a number of other mechanisms, both within and outside the licensing regime, for addressing nuisance and disorder.
+These include, but are not limited to: - (i) planning controls - (ii) positive measures to create a safe and clean town centre environment in partnership with local businesses, transport operators and other departments of the local authority. - (iii) the provision of CCTV surveillance in town centres, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols. - (iv) powers of local authorities to designate parts of the local authority area as places where alcohol may not be consumed publicly. - (v) police enforcement of the general law concerning disorder and antisocial behaviour, including the issuing of fixed penalty notices and new powers introduced by the Anti-social Behaviour, Crime and Policing Act 2014. - (vi) the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk. - (vii) the confiscation of alcohol from children. - (ix) police and local authority powers to close down instantly for up to twenty-four hours any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; and